larytet-go/perimeter81/README.md

 ## Performance

-Sensor mocks and sever share the same machine kernel and enjoy back pressure.
+Sensor mocks and server share the same machine kernel and enjoy back pressure.
 Every mock is a single thread.
 Server's data path is a single thread.
 4 mocks and one server hit 600K packets/s.
 It takes ~2micros to process a packet on a 3.5GHz Ryzen core.
 This is reasonably close to the stated 1M target.

 Further improvements can come from: